-- Conduct a webinar targeted at the senior leadership of community-based disability service provider organizations to train attendees, through direct instruction and case examples, how to successfully secure support. - Conduct a webinar targeted at community development and/or CRA-focused staff of financial institutions to provide an in-depth analysis of the relationship between disability and poverty and how to focus lending, investment and service activities to target this population and meet CRA obligations. - Complete an additional four case studies that describe best practice collaboration between a financial institution and the disability community that meet CRA obligations.
+- Conduct a webinar targeted at the senior leadership of community-based disability service provider organizations and financial institution community development staff on the connection between workforce development and CRA activities. - Conduct a webinar targeted at community development and/or CRA-focused staff of financial institutions to provide an in-depth analysis of the relationship between disability and poverty and how to focus lending, investment and service activities to target this population and meet CRA obligations.